jup-ag/space-station/docs/100-swap-api/1-get-quote.md

 In this guide, we will be using the Solana web3.js package.

-If you have not set up your environment to use the necessary libraries and the connection to the Solana network, please head to this page to get started.
+If you have not set up your environment to use the necessary libraries and the connection to the Solana network, please head over to [get started](../1-get-started.md).

 ## Quote API